pindab0ter/UPSFriendlyNixieTubeDisplay/README.md

 This is a fork of Santa's Nixie Tubes [mod](https://mods.factorio.com/mod/SantasNixieTubeDisplay) that has better performance and other improvements.

-Download the mod from the [Factorio Mods Portal](https://mods.factorio.com/mod/UPSFriendlyNixieTubeDisplayFixed)
+Download the mod from the [Factorio Mod Portal](https://mods.factorio.com/mod/UPSFriendlyNixieTubeDisplay).

 ## Features